SzematPro/ai-task-manager/README.md

 - **Demo Mode**: Operation without authentication for demonstration
 - **Database Security**: Functions use explicit `search_path` to prevent SQL injection attacks
 - **Performance Optimized**: RLS policies use subselects for optimal query performance at scale
+- **Legal Compliance**: Privacy Policy and Terms of Service pages included

 ### 📊 **Monitoring and Status**
 - **Service Status**: Real-time monitoring of Supabase, OpenAI, and local storage